What Is Your Behavioral Health Practice Worth?

 Addiction Treatment4–7x EBITDAAccredited, diversified referrals at the high end

-Psychiatry Practices3–6x EBITDAProvider scarcity premium; sole-practitioner lower
+Psychiatry Practices3–6x EBITDAProvider depth and retention can support stronger interest; sole-practitioner lower

 Mental Health Practices3–5x EBITDAMulti-provider, diversified payer at high end